-Our audit procedures in respect of the buildings classified to property and equipment included examination of the significant assumptions applied and comparison of inputs used in the assessment to available market information on the value of objects and other observable data.
+Our audit procedures in respect of the buildings classified to property and equipment included examination of the significant assumptions applied and comparison of inputs used in the assessment to objects and other observable data.
 We involved our real estate valuation specialists to evaluate the valuation methodology and assumptions used.